pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1677 HashMap Problems

+Today I started to study the HashMap/Map Data Structure and also I start to work on problems related this this DS on LeetCode.

 ### Day 1676 Two-pointer and Array Problems

 Today, I have been continue doing two-pointer and array problems on LeetCode.
 I was feeling relax most of the day, spending the time in non-coding activities.
 You will need to take a rest before start with a intensive week.